qzhang503/proteoQ/README.md

 normPSM()
 ```

-PSM outliers will be assessed at a basis of per peptide and per sample at `rm_outliers = TRUE`, which can be a slower process for large data sets.
-To mitigate repeated efforts in the assessment of PSM outliers, we may set `rm_outliers = FALSE` and `plot_violins = TRUE` when first executing `normPSM()`.
+PSM outliers will be assessed at a basis of per peptide and per sample at `rm_outliers = TRUE`, which can be a slow process for large data sets.
+To circumvent repeated efforts in the assessment of PSM outliers, we may set `rm_outliers = FALSE` and `plot_violins = TRUE` when first executing `normPSM()`.
 We then visually inspect the violin plots of reporter-ion intensity.
 Empirically, PSMs with reporter-ion intensity less than 1,000 are trimmed and  samples with median intensity that is 2/3 or less to the average of majority samples are removed from further analysis.

 *Summarize PSMs to peptides* --- We next summarise PSM to peptides.